j-d-carmichael/nunjucks-emailer/docs/README.md

 // Will clear directory of json email logs (most helpful when writing tests the app which uses this class) await Emailer.removeAllEmailJsonLogFiles();
 ```

-## Setup sync & async
-Depending on the design of your system, you may be ok or not ok with using a blocking form of the setup emailerSetupSync.
-Typically if you are only setting up at 1 point in the app this is a not a problem, but if you are dynamically changing on the fly, you should use `emailerSetupAsync`, it does the same job but asynchronously and returns a promise.
-See the "should initialise correctly" test in "Emailer.spec.ts" file.